privacy-scaling-explorations/zkevm-specs/specs/mpt-proof.md

   <img src="./img/branch_diagram.png?raw=true" width="50%">
 </p>

-Extension node:
+Extension node (the two extension node rows are non-empty):

 <p align="center">
   <img src="./img/extension_node.png?raw=true" width="50%">
 </p>

 Boolean selectors `is_branch_init`, `is_branch_child`, `is_last_branch_child`,
-`is_modified` to trigger the constraints only when necessary.
+`is_modified` are used to trigger the constraints only when necessary.
 Two examples:

-- checking that branch RLC is computed properly is done in the last branch row (`is_last_branch_child`)
+- Checking that hash of a branch RLP is in the parent element (branch / extension node) is done in the last branch row (`is_last_branch_child`)
-- S and C children are checked to be the same in all rows except at `is_modified`
+- S and C children are checked to be the same in all rows except at `is_modified`.

-There are two other columns that make sure the branch rows apply to the prescribed layout:
-`node_index` and `modified_node`.
+There are two other columns that ensure that branch rows follow the prescribed layout: `node_index` and `modified_node`.

 `node_index` is checked to be running monotonously from 0 to 15.
 This way it is ensured that branch layout really has 16 branch children rows.